 All online assessments are available at tlearn.trinity.edu.

-Digital literacy placement exam: All students should take this exam so that their academic advisers may help them determine the best way to fulfill the digital literacy requirement of the Pathways curriculum.
+Digital literacy placement exam: All students should take this exam by August 18, 2019 so that their academic advisers may help them determine the best way to fulfill the digital literacy requirement of the Pathways curriculum.
 The exam is available online.

-Chemistry placement exam: All entering students interested in taking chemistry at any point in their college career must take this exam online.
+Chemistry placement exam: All entering students interested in taking chemistry at any point in their college career must take this exam online by August 14, 2019.

-Music theory course sequence placement exam: All students seeking enrollment in the music theory course sequence must take this exam online.
+Music theory course sequence placement exam: All students seeking enrollment in the music theory course sequence must take this exam onlineby August 21, 2019.

-Language placement exams: These exams will take place on campus during New Student Orientation.
+Language placement exams: These exams will be administered on Saturday, August 17, 2019 on campus during New Student Orientation.
 Students wanting to satisfy the Trinity language requirement by means of exam should take the placement exam.
 Exams are available in Ancient Greek, Chinese, French, German, Latin, Spanish, and Russian.

 Students interested in taking Ancient Greek should contact Dr. Tim O'Sullivan (tosulliv [at] trinity.edu).